clarisma/geodesk-site/_posts/2022-11-08-version-0-1-0-released.md

 ---
 We are pleased to release GeoDesk Version 0.1 EA.

-Please note that as this is still an Early Access release, some documented features may not yet be available.
+As this is still an Early Access release, some documented features may not yet be available.
 Please check the [release notes](https://github.com/clarisma/gol-tool/releases/tag/0.1.0) for details.

 The following GitHub repositories are now publicly accessible: